tlh24/learn_rotations/README.md

 		return y
 ```
 Training details:
-* Bias was left on -- of course it's not needed, but it did not seem to affect the results.
+* Bias was left on -- of course it's not needed, but it did not seem to affect results.
 * Batch size is fixed at 32.
 * 500 batches were presented during training; from inspection (see movies) this is sufficient except for a few slow cases (SGD).
 * Reported figures are for test loss; however, there was never any difference between test and train loss (unsurprisingly).